Cognitive Psychology and Emotions in User Interface Design

 • open external links in a new tab.

-Germane refers to a portion of memory dedicated to integrating new data with already stored data, creating and modifying schemas.
+1. Germane refers to a portion of memory dedicated to integrating new data with already stored data, creating and modifying schemas.

-Unlike the other two types of cognitive load, the Germane cognitive load should be increased as the user interacts with the website, as this allows us to maximize memory involvement in integrating new information with already existing patterns in the user’s memory.
+Unlike the other two types of cognitive load, the Germane cognitive load should be increased as the user interacts with the website, as this allows us to maximise memory involvement in integrating new information with already existing patterns in the user’s memory.
 For this, you can use methods such as:

 • avoid unproven and innovative ideas that may raise doubts and result in a lack of trust,